Documentation Index

 3. Select Save.

-Create as many code as is necessary for your process.
+Create as many codes as necessary for your process.

 Importing translation codes